 In theory, assuming that you set your stop-loss limits just below the support line for long positions and just above the resistance line for short positions, you can make good money in one of these trading ranges.
 They are effectively a consolidation phase, where the balance between buyers and sellers switches quite sharply.
 In this particular instance, sellers eventually got the upper hand, after which support disappeared.

 One of the charts from earlier perfectly illustrates the trending market phase:

 Even though the index has been fairly volatile until October 2018, the uptrend beginning in November 2016 was still in place.
 There were numerous opportunities to take profits and buy back in at lower levels, especially around January 2018.

 This shows the beauty of a long-term upward trend.
 It also illustrates that there will be opportunities to buy back in, even if you missed the initial burst.
 Even though the index dipped under the long-term uptrend line around January 2018, this was relatively short-lived.
 The trend broke just over 2800 in October 2018.
 The result was two attempted rallies falling by the wayside as sellers began to take control.
 This led to an eventual fall to circa 2300.

 Using Support and Resistance Lines To Trade

-There are a number of factors to consider when it comes to trading and the use of support and resistance levels.
-If there is one thing you will notice early on it is the fact that this is not an exact science.
-Even though there are extremely strong support and resistance lines going back many months if not years, the key to finding the right balance is having as many touchpoints as possible on the chart.
-If you have just one or two support/resistance levels on a line then it isn’t particularly strong.
+There are several factors to consider when it comes to trading and support and resistance levels.
+If there is one thing you will notice early on, it is the fact that this is not an exact science.
+Even though powerful support and resistance lines are going back many months, if not years, the key to finding the right balance has as many touchpoints as possible on the chart.
+If you have just one or two support/resistance levels on a line, it isn’t firm.
 However, if you can broadly link six, seven, or eight support/resistance levels on one line, then that support level becomes much stronger in the minds of traders.

 Example of using support and resistance